Online Maximum Matching with Recourse

 The edge types are either $0$ or $1$, and therefore the algorithm is not sensitive to the given edge budget.
-The matching produced by the algorithm is a (inclusion wise) maximal matching, and it is well known that its size is at least $1/2$ the size of the maximum matching.
+The matching produced by the algorithm is (inclusion wise) a maximal matching, and it is well known that its size is at least $1/2$ the size of the maximum matching.

-For the lower bound, consider a graph consisting of vertices 1, 2, 3, 4, with the edge $(2,3)$ arriving at the beginning.
+To show a lower bound of 2, consider a graph consisting of vertices 1, 2, 3, 4, with the edge $(2,3)$ arriving at the beginning.
 Then the edges $(1,2),(3,4)$ arrive and depart repeatedly, alternating between two configurations.
 When the graph consists of the single edge $(2,3)$, the algorithm needs to include it in its matching.
-When the graph consists of the path $(1,2,3,4)$, the algorithm needs to apply this augmenting path if it claims to have a ratio strictly lower than $2$.
-As a result the type of the edge $(2,3)$ keeps increasing, and when it reaches $k$, the algorithm cannot augment the matching anymore.
-Thus, for even $k$, the algorithm has a matching of size $0$ while the optimal matching consists of the edge $(2,3)$.
+When the graph consists of the path $(1,2,3,4)$, the algorithm needs to apply this augmenting path if it claims to have a competitive ratio strictly lower than $2$.
+As a result, the type of the edge $(2,3)$ keeps increasing, and when it reaches $k$, the algorithm cannot augment the matching anymore.
+Thus, for even $k$, the algorithm has a matching of size $0$, while the optimal matching consists of the edge $(2,3)$.
 Similarly, for odd $k$, the algorithm has a matching of size $1$, while the optimal matching has size $2$.
-Hence no algorithm can achieve a competitive ratio strictly lower than~$2$. \end{proof}
+Hence, no algorithm can achieve a competitive ratio strictly lower than~$2$. \end{proof}